Establish your voice as an artist through interactive studio practice, online seminar courses, and dialogue with faculty, peers, and visiting artists

 The Low Residency MFA in Visual Art gives you the opportunity to pursue an in-depth graduate-level experience in art that is flexible and tailored to your individual needs.
 You also cultivate a community of support around your practice, developing friendships and connections to sustain your life in art.

-Meditate and create
+Meditate and Create

 At MIU, you’ll learn the Transcendental Meditation® (TM)® technique.
 This simple technique for inner peace and wellness, along with MIU’s unique Consciousness-BasedSM education, allows you to access your creative imagination and illuminate deeper connections in your life and work.

-Work directly with nationally-recognized visiting artists
+Work directly with nationally-recognized faculty and artists

 As a low-residency MFA student, you’ll work directly with a rotating roster of visiting artists during summer and winter residencies, and will meet in person with a visiting artist mentor in your home studio during remote semesters.
 Additionally, you’ll have the opportunity to participate in our regular on-campus visiting artist lecture series throughout the semester via webinar.